(You are here.)

 a little more than a decade from the first wavering flights at Kitty

-Hawk to the beginning of World War I when "second
+Hawk to the beginning of World War I. By this time "second

-generation" aircraft began to emerge, combining both maneuverability
+generation" aircraft had begun to emerge, combining both maneuverability

 and stability.
 This rapid development is all the more remarkable